-What is the purpose of the Biblical Communication concentration?
+What is the purpose of the Counseling and Family concentration?

 Student Learning Outcomes

-Graduates of the Master of Divinity in Biblical Communication degree program should be able to:
+Graduates of the Master of Divinity in Counseling and Family should be able to:

-- Know and interpret Scripture according to proper hermeneutical principles;
+- Know and apply Scripture according to proper hermeneutical principles;

-- Shepherd God’s people with biblical wisdom, compassion, and justice;
+- Explain how to shepherd God’s people with biblical wisdom, compassion, and justice;

-- Demonstrate healthy personal relationships with God and neighbor, particularly those marginalized by race, gender, or socio-economic status;
+- Demonstrate healthy relationships with God and neighbor;

 Applicants to the Master of Divinity program must have earned an accredited baccalaureate degree (or its equivalent) that includes exposure to a breadth of liberal arts.
 Phoenix Seminary encourages undergraduate course work in philosophy and the history of western civilization.
 An undergraduate GPA of 2.5 (on a 4.0 scale) is required.
 Those who do not meet these academic requirements may petition the Admissions Committee for special consideration.
 Applicants must have vocational goals consistent with the design of the Master of Divinity.
 Applicants must demonstrate evidence of mature Christian character and ministry potential.